sam-the-tutor/celo-Tutorial/README.md

   </div>
 ```

-We add a title, and a navbar to our html.
-In the nav bar, we create  elements to display the name of the Dapp, show notifications, and then the balance of the user address.
+We add a title, and a navbar to our HTML.
+In the navbar, we create  elements to display the name of the dapp, show notifications, and then the balance of the user address.

 ```html
 <main id="vault" class="row" style="margin-top: 3.5%;"></main>